monarch-initiative/gpsea/docs/tutorial.rst

 See :ref:`mtc` for information about how to perform multiple testing correction with GPSEA.

-For general use, we recommend using a combination of a :class:`~genophenocorr.analysis.PhenotypeMtcFilter` with a multiple testing correction.
+For general use, we recommend using a combination of a *Phenotype MTC filter* (:class:`~genophenocorr.analysis.PhenotypeMtcFilter`) with a *multiple testing correction*.
-`PhenotypeMtcFilter` chooses the HPO terms to test according to several heuristics, which reduce the multiple testing burden and focus the analysis on the most interesting terms (see :ref:`HPO MTC filter <hpo-mtc-filter-strategy>` for more info).
+Phenotype MTC filter chooses the HPO terms to test according to several heuristics, which reduce the multiple testing burden and focus the analysis on the most interesting terms (see :ref:`HPO MTC filter <hpo-mtc-filter-strategy>` for more info).
-Then a multiple testing correction, such as Bonferroni or Benjamini-Hochberg, is used to control the false discovery rate.
+Then the multiple testing correction, such as Bonferroni or Benjamini-Hochberg, is used to control the family-wise error rate or the false discovery rate.

 Here we use HPO MTC filter (:meth:`~genophenocorr.analysis.CohortAnalysisConfiguration.hpo_mtc_strategy`) along with Benjamini-Hochberg procedure (:meth:`~genophenocorr.analysis.CohortAnalysisConfiguration.pval_correction`):